antonmi/kraken/README.md

 The event then goes through a predefined chain of “components” (“pipelines”), the components call underlying services and modify the event.
 The final state of the event represents the result of the interaction.

-Kraken provides a simple declarative DSL, basically JSON for the pipeline definitions as well as for the definitions of the “clients” to underlying services.
+Kraken provides a simple declarative JSON DSL for the pipeline definitions as well as for the definitions of the “clients” to underlying services.

 When thinking about layered architecture (infrastructure, domain, application, and interface layer), Kraken is like Kubernetes for the application layer of the system.
 While K8s provides a declarative approach for defining the infrastructure layer (the one below the domain layer), Kraken does the same for the application layer of the system (orchestration layer).